f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 VELOS BX520 Blade
 -----------------

-Each VELOS BX520 blade has two physical ports, that currently support the following options for connectivity: port 1.0: 100Gb, prt 2.0 400Gb.
+Each VELOS BX520 blade has two physical ports, that currently support the following options for connectivity: port 1.0 - 100Gb, port 2.0 - 400Gb.
 The number of blades installed may dictate which approach makes the most sense, as the number of ports available, and the performance required, may dictate some topology decisions.

 .. image:: images/velos_high_availability/image12-bx520.png
   :align: center